vrantaCovalience/devnotes/README.md

 ### 5. Set up Environment Variables
 The `.env` and `.env.local` files are already configured.
 No changes needed unless you want to customize:

+> **⚠️ Port Availability Check:** Make sure port 5432 is not already in use on your system.
+If it's busy, either:
+> - Stop the service using port 5432 (Recommended), or
+> - Change the port in both `docker-compose.yml` and `DATABASE_URL` to an available port (e.g., 5433)

 ```bash
 DATABASE_URL="postgresql://devnotes:devnotes@localhost:5432/devnotes"
 JWT_SECRET="your-super-secret-jwt-key-change-this-in-production"